weaveworks/service/infra/README.md

 [sender domain verification works](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/dns-txt-records.html) (i.e.
 only one AWS environment can supply the value for the `_amazonses` TXT record)

-### How can I access the monitoring UI?

-After connecting to an environment with `./connect`:

-* You can access the Prometheus Grafana UI at http://monitoring.default.svc.cluster.local:3000/
-* You can access the Scope UI (Scope monitoring the Scope service which is a bit meta) http://weave-scope-app.default.svc.cluster.local:4040/

 ### How can I add nodes to a cluster?

 1. Log in to the appropriate AWS console